jjg/vros/journal.md

 * How the object list should get distributed, updated, etc.
 * Details about the VNS protocol, software, etc.
 * Authoring and "programming" objects

+## 09122020

+Began experimenting with writing graphics code against the framebuffer device in C.  Mostly a lesson in remembering C programming.

+## 09132020

+Making progress on the graphics programming.
+I'm able to initialize the framebuffer and draw some primative shapes.